 However the 1911 Census shows no sign of any lodgers and Eliza Linke Cornock then aged 55 was living only with her niece Dorothy aged 18.The electoral rolls continue to show that Eliza Linke Cornock lived in number 20 Castle Street.

-The photograph on the right shows Eliza Linke Cornock (left) with her two sisters Laura Willcox nee Cornock and Mary Comely Aspland nee Cornock.
+The photograph below shows Eliza Linke Cornock (left) with her two sisters Laura Willcox nee Cornock and Mary Comely Aspland nee Cornock.
 Also in the photograph is Laura’s daughter Elsie Cornock Willcox.

 Miss Eliza Linke Cornock died on 23rd February 1945 aged 89 at the Homeopathic Hospital in Bristol.
 Probate was awarded to her brother James Comely Cornock.
 The property was put up for sale on 16th May 1945 as part of the estate of Miss E. L. Cornock deceased.
 We have a thumbnail image of the advertisement with a full description of the property above on the left.